 Marc Marquez is the rider with the most premier class wins on this circuit, while Valentino Rossi currently holds the circuit record.

-Major events happening at Autodromo Termas de Rio Hondo in 2020
+Upcoming events at Autodromo Termas de Rio Hondo

 How to get to Autódromo Termas de Río Hondo